fashion glossary

 Aviator sunglasses

-They wanted to make sunglasses that shielded the light, with a teardrop shape that covered the entire eye, so that pilots could see when flying in any weather.
-Later, these spectacles evolved into one of the most well-known kinds of sunglasses that are still in style today.
-Read more in our articles about sunglasses for women, and sunglasses for men.
+They wanted to make sunglasses that shielded the light, with a teardrop shape that covered the entire eye so that pilots could see when flying in any weather.
+Later, these spectacles evolved into one of the most well-known sunglasses still in style today.
+Read more in our articles about sunglasses for women and sunglasses for men.

 Baby Doll